legoandmars/ModelDownloader/README.md

 ## Installation and usage
 This mod requires SiraUtil and BSML, both of which can be installed easily with [Mod Assistant](https://github.com/Assistant/ModAssistant).

-You can install this mod by extracting the ZIP directly into your Beat Saber folder.
+You can install this mod by extracting the ZIP found in the [latest release](https://github.com/legoandmars/ModelDownloader/releases/latest) directly into your Beat Saber folder.
 If you're not sure where your Beat Saber folder is, it's explained on the [BSMG wiki here](https://bsmg.wiki/pc-modding.html#default-location).

+To download models, click the "More Models" button found in your Mods tab to the left.
+After downloading new models, you may need to click the refresh button in the accompanying model mod to make it show up.